 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience stinging, burning, dry skin, pain, or rectal irritation.
-Have patient report immediately to prescriber signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), signs of Cushing disease (weight gain in upper back or abdomen; moon face; severe headache; or slow healing), signs of skin infection, signs of skin changes (acne, stretch marks, slow healing, or hair growth), vision changes, severe headache, skin irritation, skin thinning, severe rectal bleeding, or severe rectal pain (HCAHPS).
+• Patient may experience stinging, tingling, burning, or dry skin.
+Have patient report immediately to prescriber signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), signs of Cushing disease (weight gain in upper back or abdomen; moon face; severe headache; or slow healing), signs of skin infection, signs of skin changes (acne, stretch marks, slow healing, or hair growth), vision changes, severe headache, application site irritation, skin thinning, severe rectal bleeding, or severe rectal pain (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.